Ecowiser

 This is the simplest way to determine whether or not your product is cruelty-free.
 Leaping Bunny, PETA, and CCF (Choose Cruelty-Free) are the three organizations that strictly regulate their certified brands.

-When you see any of these logos, you can be confident about the brand being cruelty-free.
+When you see any of these logos, you can be confident that the brand is cruelty-free.
 Beware of any false logos you see on the internet from organizations with questionable credentials.

 Furthermore, labels that say “no animal testing” or “cruelty-free” are meaningless.
-These statements have no legal definition and are used without official approval by mkeup companies that test on animals.
+These statements have no legal definition and are used without official approval by makeup companies that test on animals.

 Email and Petition Companies for Change